San Lorenzo Valley Museum: Faye G. Belardi Memorial Gallery

 The former Felton Presbyterian Church building, located on Gushee Street in Felton, houses the San Lorenzo Valley Museum's second gallery and temporary exhibitions.
 It is one of the oldest church structures in the San Lorenzo Valley.
 The building is a one-story redwood frame vernacular Victorian church.
 It was completed in July 1893 and was listed to the National Register of Historic Places in 1978.

 The building of a religious structure in Felton was not proposed until the winter of 1892.
 However, the raised donation amount from the town was not enough to start building until Santa Cruz entrepreneur F.A.
 Hihn donated the land.
 The church was built by volunteer carpenters from March to July 1893 and was called the Presbyterian Community Church for the next sixty-three years.

 By the 1950s, the congregation had outgrown its building and proceeded to move into a larger church to accommodate this growth.
-A local restauranteur, Nick Belardi, purchased the former church property with the intention of dismantling the building to rebuild a new home.
+A local restaurateur, Nick Belardi, purchased the former church property with the intention of dismantling the building to rebuild a new home.
 Following community activism of citizens interested in preserving the structure and the death of his wife, Belardi donated the land and the building to the town of Felton, with the stipulation that it would serve as a memorial.
 Money was raised to carry out necessary renovations but the structure was not dramatically altered.
 On April 15, 1956, the former church building was dedicated as the Faye G. Belardi Memorial Library.

 The Felton Library had outgrown the Belardi building by 2016 and library operations permanently closed in November 2019.
 An agreement was signed between the San Lorenzo Valley Museum, the Belardi Trust directors, and Felton Library Friends in 2018 to use the building as a Museum exhibition gallery.
 The Faye G. Belardi Memorial Gallery opened in October 2020 with its debut hosting the Smithsonian's Museum On Main Street "Water|Ways" exhibit.